 I guess since we broke out into this song the other night at cell, it makes me afraid that people might rewrite it, now that we among the Circle of Hope have buildings and big ideas to fill them.
-Some people sing:
+Some people skip the original hymn and essentially sing:

 My hope is built on oughts and rules

 On Christ the solid rock I stand

 I dare not grasp one sinking hand.

 When we came up with the idea for Circle of Hope, we installed the simple thought that we wanted life to be simple.
 So we have two meetings a week: the cell and the public meeting.
 We think almost everything we need to “program” can fit into those meetings somehow.
 Extraordinary people may have extraordinary things to do, of course.
 We wanted to leave a lot of time in the week to do them.
 What we didn’t want to see is the church filling up everyone’s calendar with obligatory things to do – as if the church were happening in the daily programs that happened in our buildings.
 Daily things might happen, but it isn’t like you are supposed to be doing them to get with the program.